onflow/docs/docs/networks/staking/03-schedule.md

 </Callout>

-**Staking Operations are disabled for approximately the last 6-12 hours of an epoch**, typically around 12:00am US Pacific Time (7:00am UTC) on Wednesday every week until around 12:00pm US Pacific Time (7:00pm UTC).
+**Staking Operations are disabled for approximately the last 6-12 hours of an epoch**, typically around 00:00 US Pacific Daylight Time (07:00 UTC) on Wednesday every week until around 12:00 US Pacific Daylight Time (19:00 UTC).
 See [Epoch Setup](./04-epoch-preparation.md#phase-1-epoch-setup) for more information on this phase.

 **Epoch Switchovers will happen around 12:00 pm PT on Wednesday (7:00 pm UTC)** every week.